0xjmux/jmux-kicad-things/README.md

 Example of the SOICBite symbol in use, from my iot_pwm_leddriver project.
 </p>

-* Reversible UART bridge, which lets you easily swap your TX/RX in case you mess it up on a prototype
+* Reversible UART bridge, which lets you easily swap your TX/RX in case you mess it up on a prototype.
+    * To use, just include the symbol and footprint in your design and wire it up as shown.
+If there's an issue, cut the solderjumper bridge and solder 0805 0Ω resistors vertically.
+    * This is fine for UART, but for signals of higher frequencies you might run into issues because of impedance mismatch and the number of sharp edges present.
 <p align="center">
 <img alt="" src="files/ReversibleUART_Layout_example.png" width="400" /><br>
 Layout example for the UART bridge